In a culture that revolves around food, the French have not only perfected the art of cooking, but the art of dining as

 You only live once—and in Paris, much of that life is spent around a table with friends and delicious food.

 You know how to eat like a local in Paris—now it’s time to practice.
 A great way to do that?
-Join us on our Paris by Night: Evening Food & Wine Tasting Experience for a crash course in dining out Parisian style.
+Join us on our Paris by Night: Gourmet Food & Wine Tasting Experience for a crash course in dining out Parisian style.
 After a night on the town complete with delicious bites and fabulous French wines, you’ll leave armed with knowledge about how to make the most of every meal throughout the rest of your trip.

 Phineas Rueckert is a freelance writer and master’s student in journalism and international affairs at Sciences Po, in Paris.
 His writing has been published in Atlas Obscura, Global Citizen, and Frenchly, a site about French culture and affairs.
 Although he has traveled to France his whole life with his parents, both teachers, he fell in love with the country while teaching English in a high school in Toulouse in 2015-2016.